SenseiIssei/SenseisUpdater/README.md

 ---

 ## Usage Guide
-When launched, you’ll see a pixel art banner and a simple menu.
+When launched, you’ll see a simple menu.
 Choose tasks by number or run targeted flags.

 ### Admin vs User Context